aridiosilva/DesignPrinciplesAndPatterns/README.md

 ### Narrow interfaces

 The maintenance of narrow interfaces between interacting entities is also important.
-A method ihould have access to only as much information as it needs to do its job. ,If a method gets too much information, it has to destructure this information (via many nested sends) which the Law of Demeter discourages.
+A method ihould have access to only as much information as it needs to do its job.
+If a method gets too much information, it has to destructure this information (via many nested sends) which the Law of Demeter discourages.
 Therefore The Law promotes narrow interfaces between methods.

 ### Structural induction

 The Law of Demeter is related to the fundamental thesis of Denotational Semantics.
 That is, “The meaning of a phrase is a function of the meanings of its immediate constituents”.
 This goes back to Prege’s work on the principle of compositionality in his Begriffsschrift [S].
 The main motivation behind the compositionality principle is that it facilitates structural induction proofs.

-### The Trade-off
+## The Trade-off

 Writing programs which follow the the Law of Demeter decreases the occurrences of nested message sending and decreases the complexity of the methods, but it increases the number of methods.
 The latter is related to the problem outlined in [12] which is that there can be too many operations in a type.
 In this case the abstraction may be less comprehensible, and implementation and maintenance are more difficult.
 There might also be an increase in the number of arguments passed to some methods.

-One way of correcting this problem is to organize all the methods associated with a particular functional (or algorithmic) task into “Modula-2 like” module structures as outlined in [ll].
-So the functional abstraction is no longer a method but a module which will hide the lower-level methods which caused the original confusion.
+One way of correcting this problem is to organize all the methods associated with a particular functional (or algorithmic) task sSo the functional abstraction is no longer a method but a module which will hide the lower-level methods which caused the original confusion.

-### Why Apply the LoD

-* It usually tightens coupling
-* It might reveal too much implementation details

-### How to Apply LoD
+## Summary of How to Apply LoD

 A method of an object may only call methods of: